A five-storey, 600,000 cubic feet industrial space is transformed for this walkthrough exhibit.

 Afternoon: It’s a two-hour drive to Mount Kilauea (Big Island’s most active volcano) and Hawaii Volcanoes National Park, but the tour takes its time getting there.
 Stop for sandwiches and samples at a Kona coffee farm, visit a black sand beach, tour a lava tube and warm up at volcanic steam vents as your park-ranger guide shares stories of the volcanic events that make this island extraordinary.

 Evening: The tour continues on to Volcano Winery for a tasting and a meal—the Volcano Blush pairs well with your barbecue dinner.
-The Jaggar Museum & Overlook is near the winery; here, you’ll learn volcano lore and science, and view the erupting Halema’uma’u Crater, a 520-foot-wide opening that turns the night-sky red.
+The Jaggar Museum & Overlook is near the winery; here, you’ll learn volcano lore and science, and view the erupting Halema’uma’u Crater, an absolutely massive opening that turns the night-sky red.
 Now, relax on the long, sleepy drive back to Kailua-Kona.